-We offer you a tabulation of all the available flights for your chosen dates for you to compare and decide.
+We offer you a tabulation of all the available flights for your chosen dates.
+Compare and decide.
 You compare dates, times, fares & costs as well as the cabin class that meets your needs.
+Sometimes travelling a day earlier or later can make a difference in your fare.
 All that remains is for you to then book your Low-Cost Flights Online!!
 It’s that easy!

 Whether you wish to fly on a specific airline, for example, Air France to Paris, South African Airways.
 Or perhaps from Cape Town, Qantas to Sydney Australia.
 Or you just want the most economical flight, you can book it right here online

 With the launch of the Boeing 747, Jumbo Jet, International travel became affordable to most travellers.
 The 747 has now ceased being build and the Airbus A380 has taken over.
 International Airlines conceived the idea of low-cost flights from the inception of the Jumbo Jet.
 Greater loads equate to lower costs yet more efficiency.
 Thereby encouraging the explosion in the Tourism industry.
 It was once said – The World suddenly became a Smaller Place.

 Birth of the Jumbo Jet age

 On February 9, 1969, the “City of Everett” became the first Boeing 747 ever to fly.
 It lifted off from the new runway at Boeing’s specially-built 747 factory in Everett, Washington.
 Construction continued, lasted 41 years and ended in approximately 2010 having built 1500 Passenger Jumbo jets.
 International Airline and Domestic Airlines continue to expand increasing their competitive edge by introducing low-cost flights.
 Some airlines were launched as economical low-cost airlines from inception.